 A precocious, scandalous draftsman who used stark black ink to define the decadent visual style of the 1890s, all before dying at 25.

-Aubrey Beardsley erupted onto the London art scene as a wunderkind, a self-taught illustrator whose severe, elegant linework became synonymous with the decadent spirit of the fin de siècle.
-His drawings, executed entirely in striking black ink, were a startling fusion of Japanese print composition, erotic suggestion, and grotesque caricature.
-Hired as the art editor for 'The Yellow Book,' he made the publication a beacon of the aesthetic movement.
-His most famous work, the illustrations for Oscar Wilde's 'Salomé,' captured the play's dangerous sensuality and cemented his notoriety.
-Beardsley's work was both celebrated and reviled for its overt themes; when Wilde was disgraced, Beardsley was unfairly tainted and dismissed from 'The Yellow Book.'
-He spent his final years, ravaged by tuberculosis, converting to Catholicism and pleading with his publisher to destroy his 'sinful' drawings.
-In his brief, seven-year career, he produced a vast body of work that fundamentally shaped the emerging Art Nouveau style and left a permanent mark on graphic design.
+Aubrey Beardsley's stark black ink illustrations for Oscar Wilde's 'Salomé' captured the play's dangerous sensuality and defined fin de siècle decadence.
+Born in 1872, the self-taught wunderkind erupted onto the London art scene, fusing Japanese print composition with erotic suggestion and grotesque caricature.
+As art editor for 'The Yellow Book,' he made the publication a beacon of the aesthetic movement.
+His work was celebrated and reviled for overt themes; when Wilde was disgraced, Beardsley was unfairly tainted and dismissed from the magazine.
+Ravaged by tuberculosis, he converted to Catholicism in his final years, pleading with his publisher to destroy his 'sinful' drawings.
+In his brief seven-year career, he produced a vast body that shaped Art Nouveau and left a permanent mark on graphic design.

 1860–1882